 At the root of our desire to control the circumstances life throws at us is simply our survival instinct.
 If we have complete control over everything, we can avoid insecurities, discomfort, and self-doubt.
 In essence, control is a measure of protection.

 Without it, we are left with feelings of despair, powerlessness, or even rage.
 But no matter what concerns you hold close to your heart, worrying about them is no way to live.
-The anxiety you feel from worry can actually stop you from enjoying greater personal growth.
+The anxiety you feel from worry can actually stop you from enjoying life and experiencing greater personal growth.
 So how do you train your mind to stop worrying about things you can’t control?
 The following solutions should be helpful in enabling you to tone down your anxiety about the future.

 Face Your Fears